Sooraj-beep/SoorajArakkal/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "soorajarakkal@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

 Hey there!
-I am Sooraj, a student of Computing Science at the University of Alberta.
-I expect to graduate with a Bachelor's degree in Winter 2022.
+I am Sooraj, a student majoring in Computing Science at the University of Alberta.
+I expect to graduate with a Bachelors degree in Winter 2022.
 My interests include AI/ML, Software Development, Robotics and Computer Architecture.

-Additionally, I am currently working as a Teaching Assistant for the University of Alberta for the formal systems and logic course and also have experience working in the IT sector as a technical writer.
+I have worked as a Teaching Assistant for the University of Alberta for the formal systems and logic course and also have experience working in the IT sector as a technical writer.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my [resumé](/resume.pdf).